Lesson Flow

 Quick practice prompt

-Choose a connectomics abstract and produce:
+Choose a connectomics abstract (from a real paper or the mock preprint) and produce:

 Teaching Materials